 by Tony Vidler

-More often than not the decision on whether to keep someone on the team is driven by performance alone, and that is a relatively one-dimensional assessment of someone’s ability to contribute.
+More often than not the decision on whether to keep someone on the team is driven by recent productivity performance alone, and that is a relatively one-dimensional assessment of someone’s ability to contribute.
 It IS an important factor – one of the two essential decision making points in fact.
-But it must be kept in perspective – the production or revenue contribution is only one of the two major decision points.
+But it must be kept in perspective – the production or revenue contribution is one of the two major decision points.

 The second and equally important area to consider when building the team, even one focussed on high performance, is character.
 Someone with the right values and right character, but with poor performance in their current position is well worth working on.
 Someone with high performance but poor character is well worth letting go.